sanette/snake-bogue/README.md

 the javascript and run in a browser.

 With Bogue, you compile the code once, as a usual ocaml program, which gives you a desktop application that you can run later.
+You may also compile-and-run in a single stroke with:
 ```
 dune exec ./snake1.exe
 ```